Online Electric Vehicle Charging Control with Battery Thermal Management in Cold Environments: Online Algorithm Design

-\eqref{eq:lya_function} serves as a scalar measure of $\mathbf{{\Theta}}_t$.
-We note that this Lyapunov function is deadline-differentiated, so that the EV charging demand queues with less remaining time would be assigned higher weight parameters.
+where $\gamma$ is a given parameter. \eqref{eq:lya_function} serves as a scalar measure of $\mathbf{{\Theta}}_t$, characterizing simultaneously the charging and heating dynamics.
+We note that this Lyapunov function is deadline-differentiated, as the EV charging demand queues with less remaining time would be assigned higher weight parameters.
 This allows us to prioritize more urgent charging demands.

 Our decisions exert an effect on the value of $L(\mathbf{{\Theta}}_t)$.
-Thus, we use the following Lyapunov drift to quantify the cost of a decision:
+Thus, we use the Lyapunov drift to quantify the cost of a decision:

 By minimizing $\Delta (\mathbf{{\Theta}}_t)$, we are capable of steering the system away from heavily congested queue states, maintaining the stability of all queues \cite{neely2010stochastic}.
 This is exactly what we are pursuing.
 Actually, we minimize an upper bound of $\Delta (\mathbf{{\Theta}}_t)$ instead of the exact term, which makes the policy derivation more tractable.
 We proceed to find such an upper bound.